Client ResourcesMarketing

 Return on investment

 Return on investment (ROI) helps evaluate the profitability and effectiveness of your social media marketing efforts.
-It measures the revenue generated to the costs incurred for social media campaigns.
-Here’s a simple formula for calculating your social media ROI:
+It measures the revenue generated against the costs incurred for social media campaigns.
+Here's a simple formula for calculating your social media ROI:

 A negative ROI means you've spent more on social media than you earned from it.
 That, of course, is a loss.
 A positive ROI indicates that your social media efforts are profitable.